TolaOgunniyi/Market-Basket-Analysis/README.md

 ----

 ### Jupyter notebook
 The project consists of two parts listed below.
-I launched a jupyter notebook instance on Amazon Sagemaker to complete work for the project with the exception of graph that was created using Gephi.
+I launched a jupyter notebook instance on Amazon Sagemaker to complete work for the project with the exception of a graph that was created using Gephi.

 ### Part 1:
  - Exploratory data analysis (EDA)